 What Microorganisms Cause Infection in Pregnancy?

-Bacteria, fungi, viruses, and protozoa are all microorganisms.
+Bacteria, fungi, viruses, and protozoa are all microorganisms .
 They can survive anywhere in the world.
 Some live in the human body, and people and microorganisms generally co-exist peacefully-often in mutually beneficial ways.
-But, a microorganism can cause an infection if it invades a part of the body where it is not welcome, multiplies, and adheres to cells.
+But, a microorganism can cause an infection if it invades a part of the body where it is not welcome and multiplies.